ababushkin6/Interactive-Lab-Hub/Labs/Lab#2/README.md

 ## Part D. Make your Arduino sing!

-a.
-How would you change the code to make the song play twice as fast?
+**a.
+How would you change the code to make the song play twice as fast?**

-b.
-What song is playing?
+**b.
+What song is playing?**

+The song playing is the theme to Star Wars.

 ## Part E. Make your own timer

-a.
-Make a short video showing how your timer works, and what happens when time is up!
+**a.
+Make a short video showing how your timer works, and what happens when time is up!**

-b.
-Post a link to the completed lab report your class hub GitHub repo.